-5. Generalize your representation to allow 2^n states.
+5. Generalize your representation to allow $2^n$ states.
 Express the number of bits in your representation, and the number of possible individuals, as functions of n.

 6. Write an evolution program that can evolve individuals (for the John Muir trail) using your representation.
 Include multi-point crossover and mutation.
 Decide on a fixed number of states with which to run the program.
 (You do not have to limit yourself to 16 this time, but think twice before making it too large.)

-Experiment with different population sizes, and with different parameters for what proportion of the fittest individuals are retained, what proportion are used for reproduction, and what levels of mutation are used.
+6a.
+Write an outline in English of how your code works and what representations you use.
+Tell us about the algorithm for selection of individuals for the next generation.
 Run your system and plot how fitness increases by generation.